FreeRTOS/FreeRTOS-Plus-TCP/GettingStarted_4.0.0-rc1.md

 Backward Compatibility Mode:
 ---------------------------
    Set "ipconfigIPv4_BACKWARD_COMPATIBLE" value to 1 in “FreeRTOSIPConfigDefaults.h” to run the code in backward compatible mode.
-   The "Existing API"s defined in all the API changes below work only when the backward compatibility mode is enabled.
+   The "Existing API's" defined in all the API changes below work only when the backward compatibility mode is enabled.

 API changes in 4.0.0-rc1: